Inferring three-nucleon couplings from multi-messenger neutron-star observations

 Figure~\ref{fig:convergence} also demonstrates the importance of the marginalization over uncertainties in the high-density EOS, implemented in our framework in the 5- and 7-parameter models.
 We find excellent agreement between results obtained from these two models.
 However, the very simple 2-parameter model---which does not account for such uncertainties---is in significant tension with the injected value, as it converges toward an incorrect $c_3$.
 This underscores the importance of allowing for general high-density extensions in order to avoid systematic uncertainties in the inference of LECs. \\

 \textbf{Discussion}

-We have introduced a framework that allows for the inference of couplings describing microscopic 3N interactions from astrophysical observations of neutron stars.
-Naively, one would assume that the complex multi-physics calculation required to compute neutron-star observables starting from a microscopic Hamiltonian is too computationally expensive to allow for a full stochastic sampling of the posterior distribution.
+In this paper we introduce a framework that allows for the inference of couplings describing microscopic 3N interactions from astrophysical observations of neutron stars.
+Naively, one would assume that the complex multi-physics calculations required to compute neutron star observables starting from microscopic Hamiltonians are too computationally expensive to allow for a full stochastic sampling of the posterior distribution.
 We have overcome this challenge by enhancing our Bayesian inference approach with machine learning.
-In particular, we employ two machine learning methods---the parametric matrix model and the ensemble neural-network method---that circumvent this challenge by drastically speeding up our likelihood evaluations.
+In particular, we employ two machine learning methods---the parametric matrix model~\autocite{Cook:2024toj,Somasundaram:2024zse} and the ensemble neural-network method\autocite{Reed:2024urq,scikit-learn}---that circumvent this challenge by drastically speeding up our likelihood evaluations.

-The inference of LECs from neutron-star observations provides several benefits.
+The inference of LECs from neutron star observations provides several benefits.
 While LECs can be adjusted to data on atomic nuclei or scattering, our novel approach makes it possible to constrain interactions using the densest and most neutron-rich system in the cosmos.
 Furthermore, it is possible that improved nuclear interactions involve not only higher orders in the EFT expansion, but the addition of new degrees of freedom, such as the $\Delta$ resonance~\autocite{Jiang:2020the} or hyperons~\autocite{Petschauer:2020urh}.
 Even existing EFTs that include such degrees of freedom suffer from a lack of experimental data for its calibration and verification.
 For all these cases, astrophysical data provides a viable option for the calibration of the LECs.